 "People say a three-way proposal, but it wasn't that," Stevie explained in the segment. "[Joseline] asked me in Puerto Rico and I put the ring on her finger and wanted to make it official, and I told Mimi, 'I don't want to leave you out.'"

-"L&HHA" shenanigans aside, Stevie, who has produced some of hip hop and R&B's biggest hits (Mariah Carey's "Honey" and "Breakdown"; Notorious B.I.G.'s Life After Death album; and Diddy's "I'll Be Missing You"), discussed his musical upbringing and shared behind-the-scene stories about some of the gems in his catalog.
+"L&HHA" shenanigans aside, Stevie, who has produced some of hip hop and R&B's biggest hits (Mariah Carey's "Honey" and "Breakdown"; Notorious B.I.G.'s Life After Death album; and Diddy's "I'll Be Missing You"), discussed his musical upbringing and shared behind-the-scenes stories about some of the gems in his catalog.